The Role of the Levens School Governing Body

 The Board meets at least five times per school year.

-The Board members are appointed to one of two sub-committees – Curriculum and Staffing; Finance and Properties – depending on a member’s area of expertise.
+The Board members are appointed to one of two main sub-committees – Curriculum and Staffing; Finance and Property – depending on a member’s area of expertise.
 Committees meet once per term.
-The terms of reference and current membership for each committee can be found on our website.
+Information regarding the terms of reference and current membership for each committee can be found on our website.
 Governors may also be appointed to other committees who meet annually or as required, these include the headteacher’s appraisal group, and pay review committees.

-Governors are allocated specific responsibilities which can be found via this link : (to be added)
+Governors are allocated specific responsibilities which are here.

-Committee terms of reference and membership, and areas of specific responsibility are reviewed annually, with Governors completing an annual skills and experience audit to support this process.
+Committee terms of reference and membership, and areas of specific responsibility are reviewed annually, with Governors completing a skills and experience audit to support this process every two years.
 Where possible, governors attend trainings relevant to their various roles and responsibilities.